Richard H. Cain: Career

+Politics

 Cain became active in politics, serving as a delegate to the state constitutional convention in 1868.
 He represented Charleston County in the South Carolina Senate from 1868 to 1872.
 He also edited the South Carolina Leader newspaper (later renamed the Missionary Record).
 As editor, he hired future congressmen Robert B. Elliott and Alonzo Ransier.

-He was elected as a Republican to the Forty-third United States Congress in a newly created at-large district.
-He was on the Committee on Agriculture, but focused more on the civil rights bill which eventually passed in diluted form in 1875.
-He gave noted speeches on the bill in January, 1873.
+He was elected as a Republican to the 43rd United states Congress in a newly created at-large district.
+He was on the Committee on Agriculture, but focused more on the civil-rights bill that eventually passed, in diluted form, in 1875.
+He gave noted speeches on the bill in January 1873.
 He did not run for re-election in 1874 after redistricting, but ran for the 2nd district in 1876.
-He was elected to the Forty-fifth United States Congress.
+He was elected to the 45th United States Congress.

-In 1877, while advocating in Congress for mail service to West African Colonies, Cain became a member of the Liberian Exodus Joint Stock Steamship Company.
-In 1880, Cain was elected and consecrated a bishop in the African Methodist Episcopal Church; he served the episcopal district which comprised Louisiana and Texas.
+In 1877, while advocating in Congress for mail service to West African colonies, Cain became a member of the Liberian Exodus Joint Stock Steamship Company.
+In 1880, Cain was elected and consecrated a bishop in the African Methodist Episcopal Church; he served the episcopal district that comprised Louisiana and Texas.
 He helped found Paul Quinn College and served as its president until 1884.

+Bishop

-Cain then moved to Washington, D.C., where he served as AME bishop over the Mid-Atlantic and New England States.
+Cain then moved to Washington, D.C., where he served as AME bishop over the Mid-Atlantic and New England states.
 He died in Washington on January 18, 1887, and was buried in Graceland Cemetery there, but may have been removed to Woodlawn Cemetery about a decade later, when Graceland closed and many of its interments were reburied in Woodlawn.